MadsHornbeck/react-form/docs/API.md

   - setError - allows for the setting of the input error
   - setTouched - allows for the setting the input as touched
   - setValue - allows for the setting of the input value
+  - form - reference to the form object the input is used in
+  - inputError - the input level error

 ## `useForm`